Careless Drivers Won’t Push You Around

 If you’ve spent much time on the roads and streets of Kentucky, you know the biggest hazard out there: other drivers.

 Think about this:

-- Every day in the United States about nine people are killed in accidents involving a distracted driver, according to the Centers for Disease Control and Prevention.
+- Every day in the United States about nine people are killed in texting and driving accidents or involving a distracted driver, according to the Centers for Disease Control and Prevention.